solidi/learning-notes/mentoring/philosophies.md

 1. "People need to be reminded more often than they need to be instructed." - Samuel Johnson
 1. "Wisdom is the skilled application of truth." - Unknown
 1. "Show me your habits and I'll show you your future." - Mark Batterson
+1. "It doesn't need to be perfect to be wonderful." - Unknown